 A root canal endodontic procedure works by creating a small hole in the tooth so that all of the infected areas can be removed.
 The dental pulp is removed, and oftentimes so are the roots.
 You only need your tooth roots to feel sensations like hot and cold and for the tooth to grow in.
 Once it has fully matured, removing the roots will not directly harm the tooth.
 It can, however, prevent the further spread of infection so when it is necessary to remove the roots; we promptly do so.
 Once done, we will clean the area to ensure that the infection is gone.
 We will typically prescribe antibiotics, as well.
 This ensures that any lingering infection is eliminated.

 In order to complete the root canal, we will seal up the hole and area where the dental pulp used to be.
 This is typically done with something called gutta-percha.
 This is a rubber-like substance that can help to stabilize the tooth now that a portion is missing.
-At Premier Dental of Quincy and Milton, we will then use a filling or crown in order to further strengthen and protect the damaged tooth.
+At Core Dental Group and Implants Center, we will then use a filling or crown in order to further strengthen and protect the damaged tooth.
 Both fillings and crowns can now be created in a tooth-color.
 This means that regardless of where your infected tooth is located, a crown can be used, and it will blend in seamlessly with the surrounding teeth.
 Patients throughout the Quincy area appreciate how natural their tooth looks once the procedure is complete.

 Quincy, Massachusetts Root Canal Treatment

 Why should I have a root canal endodontics treatment?